wlcsm/resume/README.md

 # Will's Résumé

 My personal resume written in Groff.
 It is designed to be a simple template for building clean, professional resumes.
+It is based on the [FAANGPath resume](https://www.overleaf.com/latex/templates/faangpath-simple-template/npsfpdqnxmbc) with a few stylistic changes.

 # Customisation